owenstranathan/owenstranathan.github.io/posts/2022-01-21-high-carbon-cookery.md

 I enjoy the freedom and opportunity to eat exactly what and how I want.
 I'm actually a pretty good cook and at one time in my life I actually cooked for a living.
 Restaurants are a fun place to work if you like fast, fierce and fiery, but they'll burn you up if you're not a special kind of crazy, which I guess I'm not.
 But I learned a lot working as a cook and I use that knowledge everyday of my live when I cook for myself and my family.
 I credit my time in kitchens with my general interest in not just cooking food, but where food comes from(how it's grown) and where food goes (what it does in your body).
 These are topics
-I'd like to explore more and discuss more here.
+I'd like to explore more and discuss more on this blog in the future.

 One aspect of my cookery that I feel strongly about is my avoidance of synthetic materials (such as plastic containers and utensils), ingredients that sound like something from chemistry class and industrial seed oils like canola, rapeseed, peanut or safflower.
 I'm highly suspicious of the negative effects these materials can cause my body.